bacadra/pulsar-language-sofistik/README.md

 ## Installation

-After the announcement of Atoms sunset, the official [Atom packages store](https://atom.io/packages) isn't respond properly, so latest version of this package cannot be downloaded there.
+The official [Atom packages store](https://atom.io/packages) has been disabled.
 To get latest version run the shell command

     apm install bacadra/atom-language-sofistik

 and obtain the package directly from Github repository.

-Please note that package will occur in `Settings/Packages/Git Packages` instead of `Community Packages`.
+The package has compability with [Pulsar](https://pulsar-edit.dev/) and can be install

+    pulsar -p install bacadra/atom-language-sofistik

 ## Compatibility

 **Support versions of SOFiSTiK are 2023, 2022, 2020 and 2018.
-Only Enligsh.**
+English only.**

-As the package supports many versions of SOFiSTiK and commands are constantly changing, the package offers hints that may no longer be valid in a given version.
+As the package supports many versions of SOFiSTiK and commands are constantly changing, the package offers hints that may no longer be valid in given version.

 # Contributing

-If you have ideas on how to improve the package, see bugs or want to support new features, feel free to share them via GitHub.
+If you have ideas on how to improve the package, see bugs or want to support new features - feel free to share it via GitHub.

-See my other packages dedicated to Atom Editor:
+See my other packages for Atom Editor:

 * [autocomplete-sofistik](https://github.com/bacadra/atom-autocomplete-sofistik)
 * [bib-finder](https://github.com/bacadra/atom-bib-finder)